canjs/canjs/index.md

 [can.observe.validations.min.js](http://donejs.com/can/dist/can.observe.validations.min.js)
 \[[dev](http://donejs.com/can/dist/can.observe.validations.js)\]

-Adds validation to a can.Observe.
+[can.Observe.validations](http://donejs.com/docs.html#!can.Observe.validations) adds validation to a can.Observe.
 Call the _validate_ method in the _init_ constructor with the attribute name and the validation function and then use _errors_ to retrieve the error messages:

 {% highlight javascript %}
 var Person = can.Model({